GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 ## MultiProjectFunction and MultiProjectDependency

-All the other examples provided are standalone, but in real world projects, often the project containing your function will depend on another local project.
+All the examples above provided are standalone, but in real world projects, often the project containing your function will depend on another local project.
 The [MultiProjectFunction](../examples/Google.Cloud.Functions.Examples.MultiProjectFunction) and [MultiProjectDependency](../examples/Google.Cloud.Functions.Examples.MultiProjectDependency)